The Bankrate promise

-Age is another factor that seems to contribute to road rage.
+Data has shown age to be another contributing factor to road rage.
 Drivers between the ages of 25 to 39 were the most likely to exhibit road rage behaviors, according to the AAA.
-People between 19 and 24 were most likely to prevent another driver from changing lanes or bump or ram another vehicle.
+People between 19 and 24 were found most likely to prevent another driver from changing lanes or most likely to bump or ram another vehicle.

 |Block from changing lanes||12%||28%||27.5%||26.3%||19.3%||17.9%|

-What makes road rage so dangerous is that about half of all road rage victims feel enraged by their experience, amplifying the issue.
-Worse, about two percent of road rage victims admit to wanting revenge.
+What makes road rage so dangerous is that about half of all road rage victims feel enraged by their experience.
+Worse, being a victim of road rage can lead to wanting revenge, amplifying the issue.

 How common is road rage?

-In its survey, the NHTSA asks motorists about feelings of safety on U.S. roads.
+In its survey of aggressive driving enforcement programs, the NHTSA asks motorists about feelings of safety on U.S. roads.
 About 60% said their family feels threatened by unsafe driving, while three-quarters of respondents urged for something to be done.

 The AAA Foundation for Traffic Safety did a deep dive into the behaviors seen on American roads.
 The results are staggering.

-- Almost 80% of all drivers affirmed that while driving, they had experienced extreme anger, aggression, or road rage within the last month alone.
+- Almost 80% of all drivers affirmed that they had experienced extreme anger, aggression, or road rage while driving.